 A Prior DUI in Alabama Requires Use of a “Look Back” Period

-The convicted DUI 2nd driver may be given a jail sentence of from 5 days minimum up to 365 days in the county jail or municipal jail.
+The convicted 2nd Offense DUI driver may be given a jail sentence of from 5 days minimum up to 365 days in the county jail or municipal jail.
 Additionally, the convicted Alabama DUI driver will be required to pay a fine of between $1,100 and $5,100, under applicable minimum, mandatory Alabama DUI sentencing laws.
-For most of our clients facing a repeat offense driving while intoxicated charge, jail time for 2nd DUI is their number one concern.
+For most of our clients facing a repeat offense driving while intoxicated charge, jail time for 2nd Offense DUI is their number one concern.
 Hence, the DUI lawyer Birmingham AL from the Polson Law Firm (Mark or Whitney) will be prepared to offer any mitigating evidence for our clients second offense DUI cases.

 Mandatory Substance Abuse for 2nd DUI With Evaluation and Treatment

 Alabama Laws and Lookback Period for Determining 2nd DUI Offense

 Drunk driving defense has been a cornerstone of our Birmingham DUI attorney practice for almost half a century.
 When it comes to Alabama DUI, the central issue for both DUI defense attorneys at Polson Law Firm is how to beat a DUI.
 This book by Birmingham DUI attorney Whitney Polson recaps little-known DUI defense strategies that have helped Mark Polson and Whitney Polson carve out a reputation for expertise in DUI defense.
 The drunk driving book, written in 2016 for DUI defense lawyers, lists over 900 important cases on Alabama DUI law.

 This is the reason that Birmingham DUI attorney and Alabama DUI law book co-author Whitney Polson and his father, Mark Polson, an expert of Alabama DUI laws for over 40 years, fight so hard to prevent even a first offense DUI from being on your Alabama driver’s license.
 By never having a DUI Alabama at all, this is the best possible outcome.
 The Birmingham DUI lawyers are ready to take action to save your driver’s license and look for answers on how to get out of a DUI in Alabama.

 Protect Your Driving Privileges and Get a FREE Lawyer Consultation Today